simon-duchastel/personal-website/content/projects/older-projects/_index.md

 [View the code](https://github.com/simon-duchastel/cropconnect)

 At the very beginning of the COVID-19 Pandemic, I was stuck in a tiny 100 square foot student apartment in [Lausanne, Switzerland](https://en.wikipedia.org/wiki/Lausanne).
 I was mid-way through a study abroad program at the nearby University, ÉPFL.
-Although I eventually managed to return home to the US rather than wait it out in my tiny Swiss apartment (a very smart choice in retrospect), I was still both very busy with my last schoolwork and interested in a distraction from the ongoing pandemic.
+Even though I did eventually managed to return home to the US rather than wait it out in my tiny Swiss apartment (a pretty smart choice in retrospect), I was still both very busy with my last schoolwork and interested in a distraction from the ongoing pandemic.

 Some friends from ÉPFL contacted me about a hackathon the university had put together and asked if I was interested in participating.
 I let them know I had limited time but would be interested to use it as an opportunity to mess with web development (something I was and still am very bad at).